Do you have questions about your patient bill? We can help.

 For uninsured patients who do not qualify for financial assistance, Straub offers a discount off of its charges so uninsured patient can take advantage of similar discounts those the hospital offers to health plans.
 The charge for services provided is based on many factors that vary from hospital to hospital, including the costs of buying medications, surgical equipment and other supplies; powering and maintaining hospital buildings; paying highly-trained healthcare workers; and purchasing up-to-date medical technology.

 The best way for patients to determine their out-of-pocket costs in advance of obtaining services is to contact their insurer, whether that is a commercial health insurance company, Medicare or a state Medicaid program.
-For a rough estimation of your out-of-pocket costs, click here for our out-of-pocket calculator.
+For a rough estimation of your out-of-pocket costs, click here to use our patient cost estimator tool.

 Q: What is an Explanation of Benefits (EOB) or Explanation of Payment (EOP)?